Jihan Zencirli: Career

 Beginning January 2018, Zencirli was invited by New York City Ballet to create signature installations for their sixth annual Art Series.
 As the first female collaborator selected, Zencirli inflated more than 200,000 compostable, biodegradable balloons ranging in size from ten inches to ten feet, in a series of installations and collaborative choreography at the Ballet’s home at Lincoln Center.
 Previous years' artists included french political artist JR, Dustin Yellin and Marcel Dzama.

 In March 2018, The NGV Triennial and Melbourne Design Week hosted multiple works by Zencirli as part of a city-wide arts initiative.

 In September 2018, Zencirli created a 4 day multi-sensory installation for London Design Festival in Shoreditch London.

-In 2018, Zencirli was commissioned as the first artist to create a temporary exhibit atop the edifice of the David & Gladys Wright House in Phoenix Arizona, the pre-curser of cantilevered architecture to The Guggenheim Museum.
+In 2018, Zencirli was commissioned as the first artist to create a temporary exhibit atop the edifice of the David & Gladys Wright House in Phoenix Arizona, the precursor of cantilevered architecture to The Guggenheim Museum.
 The exhibit honored the transition from private ownership to donation to the School of Architecture at Taliesin West, formerly known as the Frank Lloyd Wright School of Architecture.

 In June 2018, Zencirli, who has said that her work "is about looking up and getting out of yourself for a moment", debuted a six month sculpture residency on Pier 17 on the South Street Seaport suspended over the East River in Lower Manhattan.

 In July 2019, on London's Greenwich Peninsula, along the Thames River path, an elevated walkway designed by Diller Scofidio + Renfro, Zencirli installed 25 sculptures along the route, with additional sculptures by British artists Damien Hirst and Allen Jones and Antony Gormley's Quantum Cloud.
 Yoko Ono's Wish Tree installation coincided as companion to the opening of Zencirli's sculptures.

 As of 2021, Zencirli has been working with Rockefeller Center and Creative Director, Jenna Lyons, to design a series of site specific sculptures on the Plaza and Top of Rock Observatory.

+From 2021-2022, Zencirli was the global strategist of the NFT project turned entertainment company, Doodles, which raised a $54M investment by Alexis Ohanian's venture capital firm "776" on a valuation of $700M, The company has since named Pharrell Williams as Chief Brand Officer.